Contingencyplana/storybook_archipelago/acronyms.md

 ## A

 **AI** – Artificial Intelligence.
-Used throughout to denote autonomous agents with bounded purpose.
+Denotes autonomous agents with bounded roles and purpose.

 **AIA** – AI Agents.
-Collective reference to all functional and narrative AI entities.
+Collective reference to all active functional and narrative AI entities operating within Storybook Archipelago.

 ---

 ## C

 **CMD** – Camouflage Mode Drift.
-A state where player tone perception no longer matches logical state.
-Triggers `camouflage.py` escalation.
+A state where player tone perception no longer matches logical state, triggering escalation via `camouflage.py`.

 **CGL** – Camouflage Glitch Layer.
-A test layer where recursion-induced glitches are framed as poetic signals.
+A recursive test layer where visual or narrative glitches are reinterpreted as poetic signals.

 ---

 ## F

 **FMAP** – Fallback Map.
-A routing file inside `mirror_decisions/` that maps failed nodes to safe recursion branches.
+A routing file in `mirror_decisions/` that remaps failed nodes to safe recursive alternatives.

 ---

 ## G

 **GDD** – Game Design Document.
-Part of the blueprint for one of SHAGI Multiverse's Hivemind's thousands of interconnected multiplayer video games.
+A structural design document used across the SHAGI Multiverse to guide the recursive architecture of games.

 ---

 ## H

 **HC** – High Command.
-The top-level AI oversight agent with audit powers over all others.
+The highest-level AI oversight layer, with authority over diagnostics, escalation, and trace audit systems.

 ---

 ## M

 **MDL** – Mirror Decision Log.
-Logged anomaly in `mirror_decision.md`.
+A recorded anomaly entry in `mirror_decision.md`.

 **MS** – Milestones.
 Logged achievements or completions in `milestones.md`.